kualta/site/docs/atproto.md

 Cloudflare runtime.
 The publisher resolves the current PDS from the account's DID.
 `atproto.config.json` fixes the owner DID and canonical origin.

+The publisher checks readiness up to 12 times, five seconds apart, to allow static assets to propagate.
+It never publishes against a mismatched snapshot.

 To retry a failed sync, rerun the deployment workflow.
 A deterministic record key and conditional writes prevent duplicates, including when a write succeeded but its response was lost.
 Unchanged records and covers are not written again.
 A PDS